BTrDung/MNIST-A-database-of-handwritten-digits/README.md

 pip install scikit-learn
 ```

-Press F5 and choose Python to look what it can do.
+Press F5 and choose Python to see what it can do.